-A public hearing was held on May 4, 2021 to obtain comment on the proposed 2021 Consolidated Plan/Action Plan.
-No comments were received.
+A public hearing will be held on May 4, 2021 to obtain comment on the proposed 2021 Consolidated Plan/Action Plan.

 Over the past year, with receipt of CARES Act supplemental funding of CDBG, ESG and HOPWA resources, the City has provided abbreviated public comment periods and remote public hearings as outlined in a revised citizen participation plan as permitted with a provided HUD waiver.